geocarvalho/ngs-studies/biome-ngs/day_two/README.md

 * SAM > BAM
 * Mpileup - [interpretation](http://samtools.sourceforge.net/pileup.shtml)
 * Dedup can be made by **samtools rmdup** or **picard MarkDuplicates**

-QUESTION: How differentiate a variant caused by an error after dedup from a somatic variant?
+**QUESTION**: How differentiate a variant caused by an error after dedup from a somatic variant?

 ### 2. Varscan (variant call software, normally used for somatic samples)